Development Control Plan (DCP)

 A Development Control Plan (DCP) provides detailed planning and design guidance for new development, which supplements the provisions of Randwick Local Environment Plan (LEP) 2012.

-Draft Comprehensive Development Control Plan
+Comprehensive Development Control Plan Review

 Randwick City Council has commenced the comprehensive review of the existing 2013 DCP.
 DCPs need to be amended periodically to ensure they meet best planning practice, are strategically aligned with the LEP and local policies along with the directions of state plans.